pratistha16/Web-Scrapper/README.md

-# Web-Scrapper
+Web Scraping with Firefox Driver (Selenium)

-Web scraping project using Selenium with the Firefox driver.
-Extracts structured data from HTML pages by automating browser actions like scrolling and clicking.
-Data is parsed and stored in CSV/Excel format.
-Ideal for scraping e-commerce sites, product listings, and news articles with error handling and scalability.
+This project demonstrates how to automate web scraping tasks using Selenium WebDriver with the Firefox driver.
+It extracts structured data from web pages by parsing the HTML elements, automating browser interactions, and handling dynamic content.
+Ideal for gathering data from e-commerce sites, news articles, and product listings.

+Key Features:
+Extract data from HTML pages using tags, classes, and IDs.
+Automate browser actions such as scrolling and clicking.
+Store scraped data in CSV/Excel format.
+Handle errors like missing elements or page loading delays.
+Scalable for scraping multiple pages or entire websites.
+Technologies:
+Python
+Selenium
+Firefox WebDriver